tpdi/posa2014w5a4test/README.md

-Unfortunately, I can't find a good, portable way to reference android.jar; adding the android Classpath Container doesn't work, because javanature projects apparently don't read the android project.proerities file to find the android version.
+Unfortunately, I can't find a good, portable way to reference android.jar; adding the android Classpath Container doesn't work, because javanature projects apparently don't read the android project.properties file to find the android version.

 \3.
 Reference your W5-A4-Android project in the .classpath file.